-And now for banquet details - contact Claude Roy by January 19 to reserve!
+And now for banquet details - contact Claude Roy to reserve your places!

 At the Saturday evening banquet a sumptuous hot and cold buffet will be served and bar facilities will be available.
 The price is $60.00 per adult and $30.00 per child (under 12).
 Prices even include tax and tip!